hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 # Preparation

 Disclaimer: these commands will wipe your disk.
 The commands use the form `sdX`, where you need to replace the `sdX` with e.g., `sda`, and where 'a' is usually the first disk (but double check with `fdisk` or `gdisk` to make sure).
-Also, Google if you don't understand how to use these tools.
+Google if you don't understand how to use these tools.

 ## Get Slackware ISO onto a USB pen